wilmoore/git-hub/readme.md

 ## DESCRIPTION

   Extension to control your Github repo from the command-line.
   Works with public Github.com or github:enterprise repos.

 ## RATIONALE

   I love git and Github.
 I love the shell/terminal.
-After doing "focussed" work in a topic branch, I want to type `git hub pull-request` or `git hub issues` or `git hub` and be taken to the expected location on the Github website.
+After doing ["focussed"][git-process] work in a topic branch, I want to type `git hub pull-request` or `git hub issues` or `git hub` and be taken to the expected location on the Github website.

+  This extension does not require Ruby and does not require you to provide username, password, or API key.

 ## COMMANDS

   Omit the command (i.e. just type `git hub`) and you'll be taken directly to the main github page of your repo.

   `contributors`